-The length-based spawning potential ratio (LBSPR) and mean length mortality estimator (MLZ) are widely used methods for assessing status for data-poor fisheries management.
-The aim of this study is to conduct a preliminary assessment of the statuses of Pagellus bellotti and Galeoides decadactylus in Sierra Leone's coastal waters using LBSPR and MLZ.
-The lengthfrequency data were collected from industrial fleets from 2018 to 2020.
-The estimated average spawning potential ratio (SPR) from the deterministic life-history parameters were 1.9% and 1.7% for P. bellotti and G. decadactylus respectively, while the average SPR from stochastic for P. bellotti and G. decadactylus were 1.7% and 2%, respectively.
-Both stocks' SPR were found to be far below the limit reference point (SPR=20%), indicating that recruitment of these stocks is threatened.
-The length at which 50% of the fish were selected was less than the length at which 50% of the stock matured.
+The length-based spawning potential ratio (LBSPR) and mean length mortality estimator (MLZ) are widely used methods for assessing the status of data-poor fisheries management.
+The aim of this study was to conduct a preliminary assessment of the status of Pagellus bellotti and Galeoides decadactylus in Sierra Leone's coastal waters using LBSPR and MLZ.
+The length-frequency data were collected from the industrial fleets from 2018 to 2020.
+The estimated average spawning potential ratio (SPR) from the deterministic life-history parameters was 1.9% and 1.7% for P. bellotti and G. decadactylus respectively, while the average SPR from stochastic for P. bellotti and G. decadactylus were 1.7% and 2%, respectively.
+The SPR of both stocks was far below the limit reference point (SPR=20%), indicating that the recruitment of these stocks is threatened.
+The length at which 50% of the fish were selected was less than the length at which 50% of the stock had matured.
 This translates to high fishing pressure (F/M > 1) for both species.
-The MLZ average relative fishing mortality(F/M) obtained for P. bellotti and G. decadactylus were 3.56 and 3.26 respectively.
+The MLZ average relative fishing mortality (F/M) obtained for P. bellotti and G. decadactylus were 3.56 and 3.26, respectively.
 These values are greater than one, indicating that the stocks are overfished.
-The LBSPR model captures the general trends in fishing mortality and the spawning stock biomass of the Icelandic cod stock assessment model with slight variation.
-This shows that the LBSPR can provide a cost-effective tool for analyzing datalimited stocks.
+The LBSPR model captures the general trends in fishing mortality and spawning stock biomass of the Icelandic cod stock assessment model with slight variation.
+This shows that LBSPR is a cost-effective tool for analysing datalimited stocks.